 Artwork & Design

 Our customers send us all types of logos and artwork to use in custom design.
-Unfortunately, not all formats will print on your apparel well.
+Unfortunately not all formats are acceptable for digital sublimation printing.

 - Adobe Illustrator - AI files

 - High resolution - over 300 dpi - .pdf files

 These files are referred to as Vector format files.
 This means that they can be resized and manipulated without losing resolution on the file meaning that they will look sharp and clear on your custom clothing.

 Champion System uses the industry standard Pantone Matching System to ensure that the colours in your design are printed accurately.
 That means every color choice in your design files must have a Pantone system code selected.